Montego Bay Attractions

 Cinnamon Hill Great House

-Take another 45-minute tour another restored great house nearby, built in 1734 by Edward Barrett.
+Take another 45-minute tour of another restored great house nearby, built in 1734 by Edward Barrett.
 It was subsequently owned by many wealthy British families, until it was purchased by John Collins in the 1960s, then by Johnny Cash in the early 1970s.
-Cash and his estate owned it until the Rollins family bought it back in 2012, after the Cashes passed away.
-Rumor has it there are ghosts living in the house too, with many stories told from the Cash’s and other visitors about common sightings.
+Cash and his estate owned it until the Rollins family bought it back in 2012 after Cash passed away.
+Rumor has it there are ghosts living in the house too, with many stories told from the Cash and other visitors about common sightings.
 The fascinating Great House features island architecture, furnishings, and classic statuary.
-Native flowers in the garden make it hangout for beautiful hummingbirds.
+Native flowers in the garden make it a hangout for beautiful hummingbirds.
 The interior captures family photos and a pair of Johnny Cash’s work boots.
 Reservations are not required, but bring comfortable shoes for changing elevations in the estate house and grounds.
 Tours are weather permitting.